Rolex Caliber 3235 In-Depth Guide

 The Parachrom bleu hairspring is fitted on high-performance Paraflex shock absorbers and is held in place by a traversing bridge further reinforcing shock resistance.

-The efficiency of the gear train has also been optimised with the Rolex caliber 3235.
+The efficiency of the gear train has also been optimized with the Rolex caliber 3235.

 Caliber 3235: Superlative chronometer: Officially certified